kivy/kivy/doc/sources/gsoc.rst

 ~~~~~~

 * Plyer:
+    Platform Abstraction layer, is a platform-independant api to use features
+    commonly found on various platforms, notably mobile ones, in python.
   Description:
     The idea is to provide a stable API to the user for accessing features
     of their desktop or mobile device.

     Facades and implementation for::
-      - such as Accelerometer, GPS, SMS, Contact,
+      - such as Accelerometer, GPS, SMS, Contact, and more.
-        and more.
       - Porting facades from Scripting Language for Android to Plyer
         for easy integration and compatability.